-Nathaniel B. Palmer was built for the NSF in 1992 by North American Shipbuilding, of Larose, LA.
-Called Palmer for short, it is operated for NSF by Edison Chouest Offshore (ECO) of Galliano, LA, a firm that owns and operates research ships and offshore deepwater service ships.54 Palmer is 308 feet long and has a displacement of about 6,500 tons.
-It has a crew of 22 and can embark a scientific staff of 27 to 37.55 It was purpose-built as a single-mission ship for conducting and supporting scientific research in the Antarctic.
-It is capable of breaking ice up to 3 feet thick at speeds of 3 knots, which is sufficient for breaking through the ice conditions found in the vicinity of the Antarctic Peninsula, so as to resupply Palmer Station, a U.S. research station on http://www.usap.gov/vesselScienceAndOperations/documents/prvnews_june03.pdfprvnews_june03.pdf;
+Called Palmer for short, it is operated for NSF by Edison Chouest Offshore (ECO) of Galliano, LA, a firm that owns and operates research ships and offshore deepwater service ships.56 Palmer is 308 feet long and has a displacement of about 6,500 tons.
+It has a crew of 22 and can embark a scientific staff of 27 to 37.57 It was purpose-built as a single-mission ship for conducting and supporting scientific research in the Antarctic.
+It is capable of breaking ice up to 3 feet thick at speeds of 3 knots, which is sufficient for breaking through the ice conditions found in the vicinity of the Antarctic Peninsula, so as to resupply Palmer Station, a U.S. research station on the peninsula.
+The ship might be considered less an icebreaker than an oceanographic research ship with enough icebreaking capability for the Antarctic Peninsula.
+Palmer's icebreaking capability is not considered sufficient to perform the McMurdo resupply mission.